 Under the direction of Head Coach Jason Garrett, the Boyz have digressed.
 The talent is there and has been simce Bill Parcells departed, but with Garrett hyped as an offensive wizard when lured to Big D by Jerry Jones, we the fans are continue waiting for the offensive explosion.
 It is yet to happen, and quite frankly, I don’t think it will.
 Because JJ owns the team and calls the shots, Cowboy fans are just stuck with Garrett’s unexciting offense and can expect another .500 season.

 Meanwhile, believe it or not, just three days after the crushing blow that knocked Washington’s prized rookie QB Robert Griffin III out of Sunday’s game against the Atlanta Falcons, the rookie has been cleared to play this weekend against the Minnesota Vikings.
 RG – 3 was smashed by Falcons LB Sean Weatherspoon in the third quarter of the 24 – 17 loss, and did not return after it was determined he had suffered a concussion.
-Expect the Redskins to RUN the football this weekend if Griffin starts.
+Expect the Washington Football Team to RUN the football this weekend if Griffin starts.

 Other big games this week include the world champion New York Giants visiting the powerful San Francisco 49ers out west, Richmond’s Russell Wilson & the Seattle Seahawks host Tom Brady & the New England Patriots, and the Indianapolis game in New York against the Jets could be an interesting matchup with the way No. 1 pick Andrew Luck is playing, and the Jets defense?
 What defense?
 The action gets underway Thursday night with the Pittsburgh Steelers in Nashville to take on the Tennessee Titans.